35 GTA 5 Locations Based on Real Life

 Real-Life Counterpart: U.S. Bank Tower, Los Angeles.

 Why It Counts: Maze Bank Tower is based on the U.S. Bank Tower in Los Angeles.
-The safe wording is about the real-life design inspiration, not real-world height rankings.
+The accurate phrasing is about the real-life design inspiration, not real-world height rankings.

 GTA 5 Los Santos City Hall